hjkgrp/starter-hugo-research-group/content/post/2013-06-25-summer-migration-and-hiatus/index.md

 ---
-title: Summer migration and hiatus
+title: "Summer migration and hiatus"
 subtitle:

 # Summary for listings and search engines